Pashalik of Yanina: Rise

-Campaigns against Souli (1799–1803)

 By 1799, the Pashalik was engaged in rivalry with the Pashalik of Berat to the north, which, like the Pashalik of Yanina, was also largely independent.
 Additionally, within the Pashalik there were several semi-independent regions that posed a threat to Ali Pasha's rule: the region of Delvina, in the north of Sanjak of Delvina; Chameria, in the south of Sanjak of Delvina and spilling into the Sanjak of Ioannina; and the Souliote Confederacy, to the west of the Sanjak of Ioannina.
 The Russians quickly sought to weaken the Pashalik's influence in the region, showing support for the aforementioned regions.
 Ali Pasha responded that same year by temporarily subduing the beys of three of the regions (Berat, Delvina, and Chameria).
 He additionally annexed the neighbouring region Himara to the Sanjak of Delvina and established good relations with the Himariotes.
 He financed various public works and churches, and built a large church opposite of Porto Palermo Castle.

 Following this, a campaign was launched against the Souliotes in Autumn 1799, but this presumably failed.
 Another campaign was mounted in June–July 1800, with the Pashalik raising 11,500 men.
 However, a direct assault on the Souliote Confederacy failed, resulting in Ali besieging the core Souli villages by separating the Souli and Parasouli territories.
 For two years, the Souliotes were able to resist the siege by smuggling supplies from Parga, Paramythia, and Margariti.
 The Souliotes additionally requested aid from the Septinsular Republic, but Ali responded by threatening the Republic's possession of Parga.
 Aid was later provided in secret in 1803.
 In April 1802, a French corvette in Parga supplied the Souliotes with food, weapons and ammunition, providing a pretext for a new campaign by Ali against the Souliotes.

+Other Souliot clans had left Souli and integrated into Ali Pasha's order as early as 1799-1800.
+In 1800, George Botsaris (grandfather of Markos Botsaris) received a large sum and the position of the armatolos of Tzoumerka, and the Botsaris clan left Souli and settled in Vourgareli of Arta.
+This was the first time that a Souliot clan officially became part of the Ottoman political system.
+The departure of the Botsaris clan weakened Souli as they were a significant part of its force.

 Following four years of conflict, in 1803 Ali Pasha raised Albanian forces from Epirus and Southern Albania for a final assault on the Souli Confederacy.
 At this point, the situation in Souli was dire due to a lack of supplies.
-The Souliote War of 1803 resulted in the conquest of the entire Souliote territory and its incorporation into the Pashalik, with expulsions and atrocities against the Souliotes following.
+The Souliote War of 1803 resulted in the conquest of the entire Souliote territory and its incorporation into the Pashalik, with expulsions and atrocities against the remaining Souliotes.
 Some Souliotes fled to Parga, but were forced to cross the sea into the Septinsular Republic in March 1804 after Ali threatened to attack the city.
 Earlier, in November 1803, a treaty was signed between the Pashalik of Yanina and the Septinsular Republic.